Welcome to Guelph

 Riverside Park is Guelph’s largest recreation facility.
-It hosts many of the local festivals and events, it has the river running right through it, gorgeous landscaping, a floral clock, and lots of picnic areas for you to make the most of your visit.
-In addition, there are amusement rides like the historic Allan Herschell Carrousel and a miniature train ride that the children will love.
+It hosts many of the local festivals and events; it has the river running right through it, gorgeous landscaping, a floral clock, and lots of picnic areas for you to make the most of your visit.
+Also, there are amusement rides like the historic Allan Herschell Carrousel and a miniature train ride that the children will love.
 Visit in Winter for Sparkles in the Park holiday light display.

 The Guelph Arboretum is a 400-acre area of plants, gardens, trails and natural wooded areas, wetlands, and meadows.
 The Arboretum is home to over 2000 varieties of plants, with almost all of the trees and shrubs being native to Ontario.
 This is a gorgeous place for a leisurely stroll.

 If you like to hike, Guelph has many great Hiking trails.

 Guelph hosts many amazing festivals that attract thousands of visitors to the area every year.
 While Covid-19 caused the cancellations of all celebrations this year; some festivals in Guelph you will want to check out in 2021, are:

 Art on the Street, Jazz Fest, Rib Fest, Multicultural Festival, and Hillside Festival, which is arguably the most popular.

 Explore Your Own Back Yard.